E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/manybody_singleGPU/readme.rst

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

+To compile and run the code you need to have installed the CUDA-toolkit (>=8.0) and have a CUDA enabled GPU device (see http://docs.nvidia.com/cuda/#axzz4ZPtFifjw).
+For the MPI library the OpenMPI 3.1.0 has been used.

 The DL\_MESO code is developed using git version control.
 Currently, the single GPU version is under a branch named ``single_GPU_version``.
-After downloading the code, checkout the GPU branch and look into the ``DPD/gpu_version`` folder, i.e:
+After downloading the code, checkout the GPU branch and move to the ``DPD/gpu_version/bin`` folder.
+Modify the Makefile to use the correct GPU architecture (sm_XX) and check if the CPP flags are supported (i.e.: -DAWARE_MPI for CUDA\_aware\_MPI support, -DOPENMPI for OpenMPI library, -DMVAPICH for MVAPICH library and -DHWLOC for ``hwloc`` support).
+Make sure nvcc is installed (or CUDA toolkit module loaded).
+Then, compile using ``make all``.
+Resume:

 .. code-block:: bash

   git clone https://gitlab.stfc.ac.uk/dl_meso.git
   cd dl_meso
-  git checkout multi_GPU_version
+  git checkout single_GPU_version
   cd ./DPD/gpu_version/bin
-  make all
+  modify Makefile according to your device and libraries make all

-To compile and run the code you need to have installed the CUDA-toolkit (>=8.0) and have a CUDA enabled GPU device (see http://docs.nvidia.com/cuda/#axzz4ZPtFifjw).
-For the MPI library the OpenMPI 3.1.0 has been used.
+There are two test cases for this module:
+* a water drop between two surfaces
+* a vapour-liquid interface.

-To run the surface drop test case, copy the ``FIELD`` and ``CONTROL`` files from the "../tests/WaterDrop" directory and run using ``mpirun -np NP ./dpd_gpu.exe``.
-The test case consists in simulating a drop of water between two surfaces.
+To run the water drop case, copy the ``FIELD`` and ``CONTROL`` files from the "../tests/SurfaceDrop" directory and run using ``./dpd_gpu.exe``.
+The test case consists in simulating the evolution of a water droplets full dispersed which will eventual agglomerate and deposit on a surface.

+To run vapour-liquid interface, copy the ``FIELD`` and ``CONTROL`` files from the "../tests/VapourLiquid" directory and run using ``./dpd_gpu.exe``.
+The test case consist in simulating the interface between vapour and liquid starting from water particle dispersed into the vapour.

+For both test cases, compare the ``OUTPUT`` and the ``export`` files to verify your results.